onepyte/NLP/README.md

 How NLP utilizes representation learning.
 How problems in NLP motivated novel deep learning approaches such as attention and self-attention.
 Architectures: RNN, Sequence-to-sequence model, Transformer.

-Applications:Financial Document Analysis, Question Answering, and Information Extraction
+Applications:Financial Document Analysis, Question Answering, and Information Extraction.